dexe-network/DeXe-Protocol/docs/Investors/UserGuide/CreateFund.md

 There are two types of a fund - standard and investment.
 The standard fund is used to trade crypto from the **Dexe DAO** whitelist (and any other token via a *Risk Proposal*), while the investment fund is used to invest in real estate, NFTs, startups, etc.

-To create a fund trader should enter the `My profile` page and select `Create new` in the fund list or `Create own Fund` on the `Traders` page.
+To create a fund, the trader should enter the `My profile` page and select `Create new` in the fund list or `Create own Fund` on the `Traders` page.

 <img src="../img/userGuideInvestmentCreateFund/userGuideImg_MyProfile.png" height="250" />
 <img src="../img/userGuideInvestmentCreateFund/userGuideImg_Traders.png" height="250" />